cecid/hermes-docs/docs/source/web_service_communication.rst

    </SOAP-ENV:Envelope>

-Each ``<message_id>`` element in the response message represents the identifier of an AS2 message received by Hermes 2.
+Each ``<message_id>`` element in the response message represents the identifier of an AS2 message received by Hermes.

 Note that a message is considered downloaded only when the message body has been downloaded by the AS2 receiver web service.
 If your application never calls the receiver web service to download the messages, the same set of message identifiers will always be retrieved.